 Let Your Electrician Know if You Want Dimmers

 They’re easy to install, but your electrician should be informed at the beginning of your lighting control installation to ensure the current components are used.
-Any licensed electrical willow what’s needed to meet your lighting control needs, but it’s up to you to inform them at the start of the project.
+Any licensed electrician knows what’s needed to meet your lighting control needs, but it’s up to you to inform them at the start of the project.
 If you forget, or decide later, you can always have them installed, but the forethought will save you time and money.

 It’s important to remember that controlling your lights should be easy.
 Lighting control means you’re the one in charge and you shouldn’t over think it.
 There’s no rule and most of us only want basic control, but don’t be afraid to have fun.